The Employment Law Review: Mexico

 Transfer of business

 Under an employer substitution, the existing employment relationships, and the terms and conditions attached to them (salaries, benefits, work shift, etc.) cannot be reduced or changed unilaterally by the new employer.
-If they are somehow affected, employees are legally entitled to claim via the labour boards the granting or observance of their corresponding salaries, seniority, benefits and conditions, or even to terminate the labour relationship with cause and with responsibility being on the former and the current employer.
+If they are somehow affected, employees are legally entitled to claim via the labour boards the granting or observance of their corresponding salaries, seniority, benefits and conditions, or even to terminate the labour relationship with cause and with responsibility being on both the former and the current employer.

 Finally, the FLL contains a provision that forbids the transfer of employees in a deliberate manner with the purpose of reducing their labour rights.
 In such a case, the employer would be subject to relevant fines and potential labour claims against it.